skysheng7/competition_dominance_analysis/README.md

-# Competition Dominance Analysis
+# Redefining dominance calculation

-This repository contains the data and code for our project: **Increased competition flattens the dominance hierarchy: evidence from a herd living ungulate**.
+This repository contains the data and code for our project: **Redefining dominance calculation: Increased competition flattens the dominance hierarchy in dairy cows**.

 ## Getting Started